-Coordinator: Anita Wenden

-Program Office: Academic Core, Room 2C01, Telephone: 262-2128
+Coordinator: Cynthia Haller Program Office: Academic Core, Room 1C01, Telephone: 262-2128

 The Writing Program administers the College's upper-division writing requirement and offers Writing 301, 302, and 303, courses that are designed to help students acquire the research and writing abilities needed in the work of their major, for graduate studies, and in their professional careers.
-All students entering the College in Fall 1996 or later (including transfer students) are required to take one of these courses: Writing 301 for majors in the humanities and social sciences, Writing 302 for the natural sciences, mathematics, and technology, and Writing 303 for the professional programs.
+All students entering the College in Fall 1996 or later (including transfer students) are required to take the writing couse designated for their major: Writing 301 for majors in the humanities and social sciences, Writing 302 for the natural sciences, mathematics, and technology, and Writing 303 for the professional programs.
 Students who entered York before the Fall of 1996 and are readmitted to the College in Fall 1996 or later after an absence of three or more consecutive semesters must also take upper-division writing.
 Students who enter with a previous baccalaureate degree are exempt from this requirement.